 A tire in contact with the road develops a flat contact patch, flattening the tire crown both longitudinally and transversely as shown in figure 12.4.
 As the crown enters the contact patch, its circumferential curvature is modified due to the longitudinal bending, as illustrated in figure 12.5.
 Before making ground contact, the crown first bends, resulting in a smaller radius of curvature than in the undeformed tire.
 In the contact patch itself the crown flattens and the radius of curvature becomes infinite.
 At the exit of contact, a region with low radius of curvature exists, essentially identical to that at the entrance region.
-Finally, beyond the contact region the crown returns to its initial shape.
-Thus, both the minimum and the maximum curvature of the crown occur in the region around the contact patch,.
-Relative to the unloaded inflated shape of the tire, bending occurs in opposite directions within this relatively small region.
+Finally, beyond the contact region the crown occur in the region around the contact patch, Relative to the unloaded inflated shape of the tire, bending occurs in opposite directions within this relatively small region.
 In fact, most of the hysteretic energy dissipation in the tire occurs within this zone (through which all material of the tire passes during rolling).